ska-telescope/developer.skatelescope.org/src/tools/git.rst

   $ git push -u origin my-story-id

-* A pull request is created on the DVCS server to merge the story branch into the master branch.
+* A Merge Request is created on the DVCS server to merge the story branch into the master branch.
 * Reviewers interact with comments on the pull request until all conflicts are resolved and reviewers accept the pull request.
 * Pull request is merged into Master.
 * The CI pipeline is executed successfully on the master branch by the CI server.